 Dylan Scott first picked up a notepad and pen as a junior in high school to write for his hometown newspaper.
 In the seven years that have followed, he has developed a strong belief in the necessity of quality explanatory journalism.

-His first job out of college took him to the award-winning Las Vegas Sun, where he covered the fallout of the Great Recession in one of the country’s hardest-hit metropolitan areas.
+Dylan’s first job out of college took him to the award-winning Las Vegas Sun, where he covered the fallout of the Great Recession in one of the country’s hardest-hit metropolitan areas.

 Before graduating from the E.W.
 Scripps School of Journalism at Ohio University in 2010, he was awarded first place by the Associated Press Society of Ohio for Best Investigative Reporting for a series of stories exposing questionable accounting decisions by the university’s administration.